tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/base-flow.md

 npm start
 ```

-you must be getting `Loading...` on the browser screen.
+You should now see `Loading...` on the browser screen.
-Because, The UI is now trying to find the Auth server & we have not yet started any of the required backend services.

 ![login](../images/login.png)

-Let's start the required backend services along with Auth server for further use cases.
+This is because the UI is now trying to find the AAS authorization server, but we have not yet started CSW services.
+We will start them now, as well as the UI Gateway which will be needed for our subsequent flows.

 ## Starting backend services

-Start the Location Service with the Authorization and Authentication Service, Config Service & Event Service(we will use event service in the next section of the tutorial).
+Start the Location Service with the Authorization and Authentication Service, Config Service & the Event Service.

 ```bash
 cs install csw-services
 csw-services start -k -c -e
 ```

-Start Gateway Service using esw-services.
+Start the UI Gateway Service using esw-services.

 ```bash
 cs install esw-services